ned14/outcome/doc/md/03-tutorialB.md

 a simple example where the payload carried is just a pointer, you could actually transport any arbitrary data as your payload such as a stack backtrace etc.

-The thing is, `std::error_code` is exactly the right solution to this problem.
-A lot of people hung up on their custom error types aren't thinking the problem through using STL fundamentals as building blocks with which to compose better and more elegant solutions:
+Earlier we subclassed `std::error_code` to add in type safety to prevent the accidental return of errors not permitted by a function's specification.
+Here we take yet another approach, this time *embedding* a `std::error_code` inside our custom error type along with payload:

 \snippet expected_payload2.cpp expected_payload2

-As you can now see, we still have a custom error type, but it's now a `std::error_code` combined with payload.
-A big improvement with this design is that the errors returned by the system calls are now preserved perfectly rather than being converted into some generic "i/o failed" error code, and in fact because we use `system_category` for the error codes returned by the host OS, we lose no information whatsoever about the original error.
+A nice consequence of this design is that the errors returned by the system calls are preserved perfectly rather than being converted into some generic "i/o failed" error code, and because we use `system_category` for the error codes returned by the host OS, we lose no information whatsoever about the original error.
-The failure to allocate memory is now returned using the standard error code for that event, and the only error condition which is truly bespoke `format_corrupt` gets its own error code category.
+The failure to allocate memory is now returned using the standard error condition for that event, and the only error code which is truly bespoke `format_corrupt` gets its own custom error code category.

 As much as the second example is much better design, it still has a custom error type the use of which precludes using convenience macros like `BOOST_OUTCOME_TRY` across disjoint domains of error.
-If that's acceptable to you, then work away, but be aware that Outcome's refinements of `outcome<T>` and `result<T>` don't use a `std::error_code`, they instead use an `outcome::error_code_extended` which extends `std::error_code` with most of the common payloads that most people would want to transmit with their errors.
+If that's acceptable to you, then work away, but be aware that Outcome's refinements of `outcome<T>` and `result<T>` don't use a `std::error_code`, they instead use an `outcome::error_code_extended` which extends `std::error_code` with most of the common payloads that most people would want to transmit along with their errors, such as a custom string.

 `error_code_extended` won't of course cover truly bespoke needs, and if you are finding your custom error type is getting richly featured enough to require